-The illustration below shows the sequence for laying multiple pass beads into a single "V" butt joint.
+The illustrations in the following figure show the sequence for laying multiple pass beads into a single "V" butt joint.

 NOTE: WHEN USING SELF-SHIELDING FLUX-CORE WIRE it is very important to thoroughly chip and brush the slag off each completed weld bead before making another pass or the next pass will be of poor quality.